-5.3 The Ford Nashville furnace
+5.3.
+The Ford Nashville furnace

-In this section the SIMPLER and the GCR-SIMPLER method are used to simulate the combustion chamber of the Ford furnace [11].
-The geometry of the Ford furnace is sketched in Figure 6.
-The internal length, width and maximum height of the combustion chamber are $34.7 \times 10.1 \times 2.3 m$.
+In this section the SIMPLER and the GCR-SIMPLER methods are used to simulate the combustion chamber of the Ford furnace [30].
+The combustion model is the same as the one used for the IFRF furnace.
+The geometry of the Ford furnace is sketched in Figure 5.
+The internal length × width × maximum height of the combustion chamber are $34.7 \times 10.1 \times 2.3$ m3.
 The same convergence criterion is used for each method.
 In this problem the iteration process is stopped when the absolute sum of the residuals of each variable is less than or equal to 10^{-4} .
-The finite volume grid consists of $130 \times 40 \times 40 = 208000$ points.
+The finite volume grid consists of $130 \times 40 \times 40 = 208\,000$ points.
 The same relaxation factors are used for both methods.
-In the SIMPLER and the GCR-SIMPLER method the same SPACE TDMA solver is used.
+In the SIMPLER and the GCR-SIMPLER methods the same SPACE TDMA solver is used.
 The first simulation has been done using the GCR-SIMPLER method.
-The results are: niter = 3390, CPUtime \approx 3.3 days.
-Using the SIMPLER method the simulation has been stopped after 7.5 days, because the maximum number of iterations has been reached.
+The results are niter = 3390, CPUtime ≈ 3.3 days.
+Using the SIMPLER method, the simulation has been stopped after 7.5 days because the maximum number of iterations has been reached.
 We see again a large decrease in CPU time when the Krylov acceleration is used.
-The temperature contours in a plane just above the glass surface are shown in Figure 7.
+The temperature contours in a plane just above the glass surface are shown in Plate 2.
+A comparison of the computed and measured quantities for this furnace is given in Reference [30].